The Hall of Fame

 Medal of Courage

 The Medal of Courage recipient is a wrestler or former wrestler who has overcome what appear to be insurmountable challenges, which may be physical, mental or other disabilities that make their achievments all the more uplifting.

 Order of Merit

-The Order of Merit is presented to an individual that has made significant contributions to the advancement of the sport of wrestling, but who is not an athlete or a coach.
+The Order of Merit is presented to an individual who has made significant contributions to the advancement of the sport of wrestling, but who is not an athlete or a coach.